 serious and organised crime has the same meaning as it has in the Australian Crime Commission (Western Australia) Act 2004.

-[Section 152A inserted by No. 73 of 2006 s.
+[Section 152A inserted: No. 73 of 2006 s.
 97.]

 152B.
 Commissioner of Police may apply for prohibition orders

 (1) The Commissioner of Police may apply in writing to the Director in a form approved by the Director for an order to be made in respect of a person that —